gordonhart/bf/README.md

 Well, not so fantastical.
 You can work with `libbfi` the same way you'd incorporate any foreign object into your project.
-See `examples/python/wrapper.py` for a Python implementation using `ctypes`.
+See `examples/python/bindings.py` for a Python integration using `ctypes`.

 Further, `examples/python/trick_your_boss.py` contains a minimal framework for surreptitiously programming in BrainF\*ck at work under your manager's nose.
 Don't worry about the resulting proliferation of binary blobs in your repo, odds are s/he doesn't even review your code.
-On the off chance you get a question about all of the "corrupt GIFs" appearing, make something up about the pixel depth or Flash or just let GPT-2 make it up for you.
+On the off chance you get a question about all of the "corrupt GIFs" appearing, make something up about the pixel depth or proprietary codecs or just let GPT-2 make your excuse up for you.

 ---